What Are the Four Types of Workers’ Compensation Benefits?

 Home » Frequently Asked Questions » What Are the Four Types of Workers’ Compensation Benefits?

-Introduction to Workers’ Compensation Benefits
+Four Types of Workers’ Compensation Benefits

-According to Illinois law, employers are required to carry workers’ compensation insurance for their employees.
+According to Illinois law, employers are required to carry workers’ compensation insurance benefits for their employees.
 This means that if an employee suffers a work-related injury or illness, they may be entitled to receive benefits under the Illinois Workers’ Compensation Act (820 ILCS 305, et al.).

 What is the Illinois Workers’ Compensation Commission?

-Medical Benefits
+Medical Benefits in Workers’ Comp Claims

 • doctor visits,